zachaysan/symmetric-encryption/configuration.md

     chown rails /etc/rails/keys/*
     chmod 0400 /etc/rails/keys/*

-Change 'rails' above to the userid under which your Rails processes are run and update the path to the one supplied when generating the config file or look in the config file itself
+Change `rails` above to the userid under which your Rails processes are run and update the path to the one supplied when generating the config file or look in the config file itself